cloudmesh-community/sp19-222-89/project-report/report.md

 After the initial model is trained, unlabeled data can be given for classification via rest service, and the count of S-cones will be returned via another rest service.
 Our service also allows the retraining of the model on new datasets, and then outputs the corresponding metrics on the newly trained model.
 This will allow our algorithms to be updated and improved upon as more data becomes available.

 ## Basic Science
 Cones or Cone cells are photorecptor cells in the retinas of humans.
 They are responsible for color vison and work best in bright lights.
-S-cone cells differ from M-cones, and L-cones based on the light wavelengths they are senstiive to.
-For example S-cones are sensitive to short-wavelengths, M-cones to medium-wavelengths, and L-cones to Long-wavelengths.  https://www.ncbi.nlm.nih.gov/pubmed/12675479. short-wavelengths correspond with 'blue', medium with 'green', and long with 'red'.
-Therefore its believed that the study of these cones could lead to new insights into dieseases such as red-green colorblindness.
+S-cone cells differ from M-cones, and L-cones based on the light wavelengths they are senstive to.
+For example S-cones are sensitive to short-wavelengths, M-cones to medium-wavelengths, and L-cones to Long-wavelengths.  https://www.ncbi.nlm.nih.gov/pubmed/12675479.
+Short-wavelengths correspond with 'blue', medium with 'green', and long with 'red'.
+Therefore it is believed that the study of these cones could lead to new insights into dieseases such as red-green colorblindness.

 Figure: https://www.ncbi.nlm.nih.gov/books/NBK11059/figure/A766/?report=objectonly

 Individual cones are entirely color blind in that their response is simply a reflection of the number of photons they capture, regardless of the wavelength of the photon.
 It is impossible, therefore, to determine why a change in the effectiveness of a particular cone occurred.
 This question can only be resolved by comparing the activity in different classes of cones.
 Comparisons of the responses of individual cone cells, and cells at higher levels in the visual pathway are clearly involved in how the visual system extracts color information from spectral stimuli.
-Despite these insights, understanding of the neural mechanisms that underlie color perception has been elusive to the scientific community. https://www.ncbi.nlm.nih.gov/books/NBK11059/
+However, understanding of the neural mechanisms that underlie color perception has been elusive to the scientific community. https://www.ncbi.nlm.nih.gov/books/NBK11059/

 Figure:Cone_mosiac